Mythology and Folklore

 If you are tired of watching the reruns and reboots of the Halloween movies, take a look at what that has been coming out from Japan the last decade.
 Some are considered classics, some are fairly new, they should all help you get that tingly feeling of a scare.
 Here are five anime horror anthology…

 G’day mates!
-The Bunyip of the wild from Australia is a mythical creature living in lakes and swamps.
-What was it?
+The Bunyip in the Billabongs of the wild from Australia is a mythical creature rumored to be living in the lakes and swamps in the untamed Australian wilderness.
+What was the swamp creature that scared them all?
 Or rather, what is it?

 What does the Appalachian range, the Scottish Highland, the Scandinavian mountains and Nick Cave have in common?
 Filled of the sub genre murder ballads.
 A strange phenomenon we don’t hear much in songs anymore.
 Often a man killing his girlfriend or a mother killing her children, these bone chilling songs have lasted centuries, growing and…